segmentio/segment-docs/src/connections/spec/alias.md

 analytics.alias("507f191e81", "jen@email.com");
 ```
 _Please note that none of Segment's server-side libraries will automatically pass the user's `previousId` into the payload, but this field will need to be collected and included in the event payload as is done in all other server-side events._

+When a `userId` is not provided in the Analytics.js library's Alias event, such as in `analytics.alias()`, Segment automatically passes in the user's `anonymousId` as the `previousId` for you, while the `userId` is set to `null`.
+However, for effective user aliasing, the new `userId` should be provided in the event.

 If you're instrumenting a website, the Anonymous ID is generated in the browser so you must call Alias from the client-side.
 If you're using a server-side session ID as the Anonymous ID, then you must call Alias from the server-side.